Cellular structures using $\textbf{U}_q$-tilting modules: Cellular structures: examples and applications

 into matrix algebras.
 A natural choice of basis for $\Hom_{\Uq}(\Dl,T)$ is

-Then our cellular basis consisting of the $c_{ij}^{\lambda}$'s as in Subsection~\ref{sub-celltilting} is an Artin-Wedderburn basis, that is, a basis of $\Endrr$ that realizes the decomposition as in~\eqref{eq-artinwed} in the following sense: the basis element $c_{ij}^{\lambda}$ is the matrix $\mathbf{E}_{ij}^{\lambda}$ (in the $\lambda$-summand on the right hand side in~\eqref{eq-artinwed}) which has all entries zero except one entry equals $1$ in the $i$-th row and $j$-th column.
-Note that, as expected in this case, $\Endrr$ has, by the Theorems~\ref{thm-cellclass} and~\ref{thm-dim}, one simple $\Endrr$-module $L(\lambda)$ of dimension $m_{\lambda}$ for all summands $\Dl$ of $T$.
+Then our cellular basis consisting of the $c_{ij}^{\lambda}$'s as in \fullref{sub-celltilting} (no lifting is needed in this case) is an Artin--Wedderburn basis, i.e., a basis that realizes the decomposition \eqref{eq-artinwed} in the following sense.
+The basis element $c_{ij}^{\lambda}$ is the matrix $\mathbf{E}_{ij}^{\lambda}$ (in the $\lambda$-summand on the right-hand side in \eqref{eq-artinwed}) which has all entries zero except one entry equals $1$ in the $i$-th row and $j$-th column.
+Note that, as expected in this case, $\Endrr$ has, by the \fullref{thm-cellclass} and \fullref{thm-dim}, one simple $\Endrr$-module $L(\lambda)$ of dimension $m_{\lambda}$ for all summands $\Dl$ of $T$.

-Of course, in this case $\Endrr$ has many cellular bases, but our basis is chosen to be adapted to the non semi-simple cases as well.